 Epiglottitis is suspected in patients with severe sore throat and no pharyngitis and also in patients with sore throat and inspiratory stridor.
-Stridor in children may also result from croup (viral laryngotracheal bronchitis—see Table: Differentiating Epiglottitis From Croup), bacterial tracheitis, and airway foreign body.
+Stridor in children may also result from croup Croup Croup is acute inflammation of the upper and lower respiratory tracts most commonly caused by parainfluenza virus type 1 infection.
+It is characterized by a brassy, barking cough and inspiratory... read more (viral laryngotracheal bronchitis—see table Differentiating Epiglottitis From Croup Differentiating Epiglottitis From Croup ), bacterial tracheitis, and airway foreign body.
 The tripod position may also occur with peritonsillar or retropharyngeal abscess.

 The patient is hospitalized if epiglottitis is suspected.
 Diagnosis requires direct examination, usually with flexible fiberoptic laryngoscopy.
-(Caution: Examination of the pharynx and larynx may precipitate complete respiratory obstruction in children, and the pharynx and larynx should not be directly examined except in the operating room, where the most advanced airway intervention is available.)
-Although plain x-rays may be helpful, a child with stridor should not be transported to the x-ray suite.
+(CAUTION: Examination of the pharynx and larynx may precipitate complete respiratory obstruction in children, and the pharynx and larynx should not be directly examined except in the operating room, where the most advanced airway intervention is available.)
+Although plain x-rays may be helpful, they are not highly accurate (1 Diagnosis reference Epiglottitis is a rapidly progressive bacterial infection of the epiglottis and surrounding tissues that may lead to sudden respiratory obstruction and death.
+Symptoms include severe sore throat... read more ), and a child with stridor should not be transported to the x-ray suite.
 Direct laryngoscopy that reveals a beefy-red, stiff, edematous epiglottis is diagnostic.
 Cultures from the supraglottic tissues and blood can then be taken to search for the causative organism.

 Adults may, in some cases, safely undergo flexible fiberoptic laryngoscopy.

 In children with stridor, any intervention that could be upsetting (and thus could trigger airway obstruction) should be avoided until an airway is established.
-In children with epiglottitis, the airway must be secured immediately, preferably by nasotracheal intubation.
+In children with epiglottitis, the airway must be secured immediately.
 Securing the airway can be quite difficult and should, if possible, be done by experienced personnel in the operating room.
-An endotracheal tube is usually required until the patient has been stabilized for 24 to 48 h (usual total intubation time is < 60 h).
+An endotracheal tube is usually required until the patient has been stabilized for 24 to 48 hours (usual total intubation time is < 60 hours for both children and adults).
 Alternatively, a tracheotomy is done.
 If respiratory arrest occurs before an airway is established, bag-mask ventilation may be a life-saving temporary measure.
 For emergency care of children with epiglottitis, each institution should have a protocol that involves critical care, otolaryngology, anesthesia, and pediatrics.

 Adults whose airway is severely obstructed can be endotracheally intubated during flexible fiberoptic laryngoscopy.
-Other adults may not require immediate intubation but should be observed for airway compromise in an ICU with an intubation set and cricothyrotomy tray at the bedside.
+Other adults may not require immediate intubation but should be observed for airway compromise in an intensive care unit with an intubation set and cricothyrotomy tray at the bedside.

-A β-lactamase–resistant antibiotic, such as ceftriaxone 50 to 75 mg/kg IV once/day (maximum 2 g), should be used empirically, pending culture and sensitivity test results.
+A beta-lactamase–resistant antibiotic, such as ceftriaxone 50 to 75 mg/kg IV once/day (maximum 2 g), should be used empirically, pending culture and sensitivity test results.